 Business Analyst Salaries by Experience

 How much does a business analyst earn on average?
 According to Glassdoor, the average total pay for business analysts in the U.S is $91,983 per year.
 The confidence estimate on this figure is very high, and they’ve based it on over 65,000 reported salaries.

 However, a business analyst’s salary will vary with experience.
 Keeping our focus on the U.S, we can see that as someone entering the business analyst field, you might expect to earn about $80,172 per year.

 Senior Business Analyst Salaries

 Looking at this graph from PayScale we can see a more detailed report of how years of experience directly affect pay level.
-With their data, entry level BAs can expect to earn $61k, whereas with 20 years experience or more that salary can grow to $81k.
+With their data, entry-level BAs can expect to earn $62k, whereas with 20 years experience or more, that salary can grow to $81k.
 These figures are based on a smaller sample size than Glassdoor, which could account for the difference we've seen.

 Business Analyst Salaries by Location